Join our mailing list.

 AI Tools for Writers: Start with Clear Goals

 Before grabbing a tool, take a moment to consider.
 Ask yourself: Where do I need help?
 AI doesn’t fix a broken process.
 It magnifies what’s already working or what’s not.
+In one controlled study of professionals using ChatGPT on realistic writing and analysis tasks, participants finished their work about 40% faster.
+They produced higher-quality output (up 18%) when they used AI well.
+You only see those gains when AI sits atop a clear process.

 Define Your Content Type